 The SRG Information Present subfield indicates whether the SRG OBSS PD MIN Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are present in the element.
 When this bit is set to 1, the SRG OBSS PD Min Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are present.
 When this bit is set to 0, the SRG OBSS PD Min Offset, SRG OBSS PD Max Offset, SRG BSS Color Bitmap and SRG Partial BSSID Bitmap subfields are not present.

-The HESIGA_Spatial_reuse_value15_allowed subfield in the SR Control field indicates whether non-AP STAs that are associated with the AP that transmitted this element may set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON-SRG-OBSS-PD_PROHIBITED SRP-based SR transmissions.(#6768)
+The HESIGA_Spatial_reuse_value15_allowed subfield in the SR Control field indicates whether non-AP STAs that are associated with the AP that transmitted this element may set the TXVECTOR parameter SPATIAL_REUSE to SRP_AND_NON-SRG-OBSS-PD_PROHIBITED. (#11470, #12606, #14227) The subfield has the value of 0 or 1 and the interpretation of each of these values is described in 27.11.6 (SPATIAL_REUSE). (#11550)

 The Non-SRG OBSS PD Max Offset subfield is present when the value of the Non-SRG Offset Present subfield is equal to 1; otherwise the Non-SRG OBSS PD Max Offset subfield is not present.
 The Non-SRG OBSS PD Max Offset field contains an unsigned integer which is added to the value 82 dBm to generate the value of the Non-SRG OBSS PD Max parameter.